aggressiveHiker/rhcsa9/exam_prep/solutions_ordered_task_list.md

 /awesome.sh
 ```

-27. Fix the web server on server1 and make sure all files are accessible.
+**27.** Fix the web server on server1 and make sure all files are accessible.
 Do not make any changes to the web server configuration files.
 Ensure it's accessible from server2 and the client browser.

-Solution:\
+#### **Solution to Task 27**
 Ok, this is a long one.
 First, we need to check the web server and see what's going on:
 ```
 systemctl status httpd